appdotnet/piha/README.md

 <script src='https://d2zh9g63fcvyrq.cloudfront.net/adn.js'></script>
 ```

-If you are self hosting, just substitute in your right URL.
+If you are self hosting, just substitute in your URL.

 # Getting started hosting your own version